openhab/openhabian/README.md

 *   A **SD-card image pre-configured with openHAB** for all *Raspberry Pi* models
 *   As a set of scripts that sets up openHAB and tools on any Debian based system

-### a note on dedication and commitment
+### A note on dedication and commitment
 We sometimes read about people deciding against use of openHABian because they want to install additional software and believe openHABian does not let them do this.
 Everybody wants his home automation to be stable and most people install a *dedicated* RPi, i.e. they don't install any other software there that may interfere with proper openHAB operation.
 Reasonably so, this is our clear recommendation.
 Saving another 50 bucks is not worth putting the reliable day-to-day operations of your home at risk.

 Then again that being said, those who insist to *can* use openHABian as the starting point for their 'generic' server and run whatever software else on top.
 There's no genuine reason why this wouldn't work.
 The openHABian image is really just Raspberry Pi OS (lite) under the hood and openHABian is "just" some scripts that install a number of packages and configures the system in a specific way, optimized to run openHAB.

 What you must not do, though, is to mess with system packages and config *and* expect anyone to help you with that.
 Let's clearly state this as well: when you deliberately decide to make manual changes to the OS software packages and configuration (i.e. outside of `openhabian-config`), you will be on your own.
-Your setup is untested, and noone but you knows about your changes. openHABian maintainers are really committed to providing you with a fine user experience, but this takes enourmous efforts you don't get to see as a user.
+Your setup is untested, and no-one but you knows about your changes. openHABian maintainers are really committed to providing you with a fine user experience, but this takes enormous efforts you don't get to see as a user.
 So if you choose to deviate from standard openHABian installations and run into problems thereafter, don't be unfair: don't waste maintainer's or anyone's time by asking for help or information on your issues on the forum.
-Thank you.

-### a note on openHAB version 2
+### A note on openHAB version 2
-openHABian was created to provide a seamless user experience with the current openHAB software.
-That is version 3.X. openHAB 2 will continue to work on openHABian, but openHAB 2 support is no longer actively maintained and the software will only receive select patches deemed necessary by the maintainers of the project.
+openHABian was created to provide a seamless user experience with the current openHAB software, that is currently version 3.X. openHAB 2 will continue to work on openHABian, but openHAB 2 support is no longer actively maintained and the software will only receive select patches deemed necessary by the maintainers of the project.
 If you need openHAB 2 support please use the `stable` branch of openHABian, you can switch branches at any time using menu option 01 in `openhabian-config`.
 The image will install openHAB 3 by default, to change before installation, set `clonebranch=stable` in `openhabian.conf`.